-United States District Court for the District of \\\\\\ File Number \\\\\\

-A.B., Plaintiff)v.)Notice of AppealC.D., Defendant)

-Notice is hereby given that [(here name all parties taking the appeal), (plaintiffs)(defendants) in the above named case\] hereby appeal to the United States Court of Appeals for the First Circuit (from the final judgment)(from an order (describing it)) entered in this action on the \\\\\ day of \\\\\,

-(s) \\\\\\ Attorney for [\\\\] [Address:\\\\\]
+United States District Court for r the District of f File Number A.B., Plaintiff v.
+C.D., Defendant)) Notice of Appeal above named case] hereby ap peal to the Un me all parties taking the appeal), (plaintiffs)(defendants) in the nited States Court of Appeals for the First Circuit (from the entered in this action on the day of, (s) Attorney for [] [Address:]

-\ See Rule 3(c) for permissible ways of identifying appellants.
+See Rule 3(c) for permissible ways of identifying appellants.